abondrn/illumine/README.md

 $ python -m pip install --user lemmata
 ```

+If you want to enable the `stt` flag, first install portaudio (`brew install portaudio` on MacOS)

+## Usage

+Run `lemmata -h` to get a full list of input flags and commands.

 ## Roadmap

  - Features needed before next minor release **marked in bold**